-Thomas VanDrunen, Algorithmic Commonplaces, 2017.
+Thomas VanDrunen, Algorithmic Commonplaces, 2018.
 Under contract with Franklin, Beedle and Associates.
 Preprint available at the Wheaton College bookstore.
 [Updates to certain sections will be made available on Schoology.]

 PURPOSE OF THE COURSE.
 This course is a central part of the computer science major.
-This is the place where students' understanding of algorithmic problem-solving, data abstraction, and the trade-offs of data structuring strategies are capped off and mastered.
+This is the place where students solidify their understanding of algorithmic problem-solving, data abstraction, and the trade-offs of data structuring strategies.
 Moreover, students add knowledge of crucial algorithmic techniques and data structures to their toolkit.
-Specifically there are six big ideas (the first three are pursued throughout the course, the last three refer to specific units), which are linked the the CSCI program outcomes.
+Specifically, there are six big ideas (the first three are pursued throughout the course, the last three refer to specific units):

-- The correctness of an algorithm can be verified formally (using loop invariants and other proof techniques) and empirically (with unit tests).
-[PO C, E & G] - The efficiency of an algorithm can be measured formally (using algorithmic analysis, big-oh categories, etc) and empirically (by running experiments).
-[PO C, E & G] - Abstract data types (especially list, stack, queue, set, bag, and map) are specified by how they are used; data structures (arrays, linked lists, binary trees, hash tables, etc) are implementation strategies, each with trade-offs.
-[PO A, B & F] - Searching in an unordered data structure (such as a map) can be done in logarithmic time using a balanced binary search tree (in principle).
-[PO D] - Searching in an unordered data structure can be done in constant time using a hash table (in principle).
-[PO D] - Problems with overlapping subproblems and optimal substructure can be solved efficiently using dynamic programming.
-[PO D]
+- 1. The correctness of an algorithm can be verified formally using loop invariants and other proof techniques and empirically with unit tests. - 2.
+The efficiency of an algorithm can be measured formally using algorithmic analysis, big-oh categories, etc, and empirically by running experiments. - 3.
+Abstract data types, especially list, stack, queue, set, bag, and map, are specified by how they are used; data structures, such as arrays, linked lists, binary trees, and hash tables, are implementation strategies, each with trade-offs. - 4.
+Searching in an unordered data structure such as a map can be done in logarithmic time using a balanced binary search tree. - 5.
+Searching in an unordered data structure can be done in constant time using a hash table. - 6.
+Problems with overlapping subproblems and optimal substructure can be solved efficiently using dynamic programming.